HussainAlQurain/Storefront-backend/README.md

 Run the following command to install all required libraries:
 - yarn install

-Connect to the default postgres database as the server's root user psql -U postgres and
+Connect to the default postgres database as the server's root user psql -h 127.0.0.1 -U hussain postgres.

 Create a new user by:
 - CREATE USER hussain WITH PASSWORD 'password123';